A moment in History

 (Each person’s part through taking responsibility for their own and/or others way of escape)

-In height – some went over it.
+And in height – some went over it.

 BY ZIP LINE